dhagrow/profig/README.rst

     >>> cfg.sync()

-As expected, we can access the values directly without any extra effort, either directly::
+As expected, we can access the updated values without undue effort, either directly::

     >>> cfg['server.host']